Updated March 13, 2023

-A message can be delivered using JMS in two ways:
+A message can be delivered using it in two ways:

 - This is a method of communication where the sender (one who creates and sends the message) can send the message to only one receiver (one who receives the message) at a time.

-- This method uses a Queue mechanism where the message will be sent to a Queue which is like a destination point.
-The Sender sends the message to the destination and the receiver from the destination can consume the message.
+- This method uses a Queue mechanism where the message will be sent to a Queue, a destination point.
+The Sender sends the message to the destination, and the receiver from the destination can consume the message.